jordandobson/wordpress/README.txt

 == SYNOPSIS:

-1. Instantiate your account
+1. Instantiate your post with your account info

-    * You can provide just the username and password
+    * Provide just the username and password as strings

-        account = Wordpress::Client.new('username', 'password')
+        user_post = Wordpress::Post.new('username', 'password')

-    * Or you can provide the ID as a string or integer
+    * OR Provide the url of your login page if it's self hosted

-        account = Wordpress::Client.new('username', 'password', 'http://blog.mysite.com/wp-login.php')
+        user_post = Wordpress::Post.new('username', 'password', 'http://blog.mysite.com/wp-login.php')

-2. Get more info about the user's account if you need it
+2. Validate the provided account info and request the users blog url homepage if needed

-    * Check if the user is valid
+    * Check if the user is valid.
+Returns true or false

-        account.valid_user?
+        user_post.valid_user?

-    * Check if the specified login page is valid
+    * Check if the specified login page is valid.
+Returns true or false

-        account.valid_login_page?
+        user_post.valid_login_page?

-    * Get the users blog page url
+    * Get the users blog page url.
+Returns nil if it can't be found.

-        account.blog_url

-    * Get a list of your sites and additional info

-        account.account_info
+        user_post.blog_url

 3. Setup your post

-    * You must at least include the title or body
+    * You must at least include the title or body.
+Tags must be an array.

-        account.title           = "My Title"
+        user_post.title = "My Title"
-        account.body            = "My Body Text"
+        user_post.body  = "My Body Text"
-        account.tags            = ["Glue", "Posterous", "Ruby", "Made By Squad"]
+        user_post.tags  = ["Glue", "Wordpress", "Ruby", "Made By Squad"]

-4. Add your post to Posterous.com
+4. Update your Wordpress Blog with your post

     * Set this to a variable to work with the response

-        response = account.add_post
+        response = user_post.submit

-5. You get a success or error hash back or nil
+5. You get a success or error hash back

     * Your response should look something like this if successful

         response #=> { "rsp" => { "post" => { "title" => "My Title", "url" => "http://getglue.wordpress.com/2009/06/06/my-title/", "id" => "69" },  "stat" => "ok" } }

-    * See the tests for this gem for failure responses and responses for other methods
+    * Your response would look like this if it failed

+        response #=> { "rsp" => { "err" => { "msg" => "Post was unsuccessful.", "title" => "My Title" }, "stat" => "fail" } }

 == REQUIREMENTS:

-* mechanize, & Mocha (For Tests)
+* mechanize, & Mocha (For Testing)

 == INSTALL:

-* sudo gem install wordpress -include-dependencies
+* sudo gem install wordpress

 == LICENSE: